joakar/openrov-plugin-laser-range-finder/README.md

-This is a Laser calculation plugin for OpenROV Cockpit.
+This is a Laser range plugin for OpenROV Cockpit.

 NOTE!
 You must edit rangefinder.js to calibrate the laser range and camera centers